RULES

 The Improv Showcase is a fundamental experience offered at ID Events.
 Improv is foundational to artistic growth - strengthening musicality, building confidence, and allowing dancers to showcase who they are beyond choreography.
 This commitment to cultivating artistry is why the Improv Showcase is a core and signature part of the ID experience.

 Dancers improv to music selected by ID Dance and may register at the event registration desk or online prior to the showcase, including pre-registration through the Parent Portal.
 The Improv Showcase is offered in (Mini-Petite), (Junior), (Teen-Senior) Age Divisions with a $40 participation fee at Regionals and a varying fee at Nationals.
+There are no refunds on Improv Showcase due to late arrival.

 Winners receive the Title of Showcase Winner for one full season, a banner and a $50 custom Mastercard, with runner-ups also recognized and awarded scholarships.
 Scholarship partners may include Millennium Dance Complex LA, Broadway Dance Center NY, 88 Studios LA, ID Dance Competition, and more.
 Age divisions may vary by event based on participation levels, early sell-outs, or multi-stage formats.
 The typical Regional age division breakdown is (Mini-Petite), (Junior), (Teen-Senior).